Port Elliot, South Australia: History

-Horseshoe Bay was proclaimed a port in 1851, and the settlement above the bay was named Port Elliot in 1852 after Charles Elliot, the Governor of Bermuda who was a friend of the then Governor of South Australia, Sir Henry Young.
-The location had been previously known as Freeman's Knob; the aboriginal name for the area may have been "Witengangool".
+Horseshoe Bay was proclaimed a port in 1851, and the settlement above the bay was officially named Port Elliot by proclamation on 22 April 1852.
+The town was named after Charles Elliot, the Governor of Bermuda, who was a friend of the then Governor of South Australia, Sir Henry Young.
+The location had been previously known as Freeman's Nob; (Note: Later, apparently incorrectly referred to as "Freeman's Knob".) the Aboriginal name for the area may have been "Witengangool".

-Freemans Nob was used as a lookout post for shore-base bay whaling stations in Encounter Bay in the late 1830s.
+Freeman's Nob was used as a lookout post for shore-base bay whaling stations in Encounter Bay in the late 1830s.
 The area was also used as a place to launch boats in 1842 for Hargan and Hart's whaling station at Rosetta Head.

-The port was established to provide a safe seaport for the Murray river trade which terminated at Goolwa as the Murray Mouth was deemed too treacherous and unpredictable for safe navigation.
+The port was established to provide a safe seaport for the Murray River trade which terminated at Goolwa as the Murray Mouth was deemed too treacherous and unpredictable for safe navigation.
 Goods and passengers were carried between Goolwa and Port Elliot on the first public railway in Australia completed in 1854.

 The government works to establish the port included Australia's first reticulated water supply, from wells at Waterport (about 1 km north of the bay) to tanks above the jetty which provided fresh water for ships as well as for the town.
-In 1864 after a number of disastrous shipping losses in Horseshoe Bay the railway was extended to Victor Harbor which provided safer access for ships.
-Port Elliot's role as a port ended, with the bay and jetty being left to the fishermen and beachgoers.
+The early subdivisions of Waterport, Louisville, Findon, Ville St.Louis, and Elliot Town are now all considered part of Port Elliot.

+In 1855 a breakwater, stretching from Lady Bay (at the southern end of Horseshoe Bay), was built.
+Using rock from the cliff, it was intended to protect ships when loading cargo.
+Four ships were wrecked in the bay in 1856 and Port Elliot's role as a port ended in 1866, after the railway was extended to Victor Harbor, which provided safer access for ships in 1864.
 The importance of the rail link between the river and the sea soon also ended with the building of a railway between Adelaide and Morgan which enabled river traffic to offload freight and passengers over 260 km further upstream and rail them directly to Adelaide.
-The towns of the southern Fleurieu coast – Victor Harbor, Port Elliot, Middleton and Goolwa – were spared any further commercial or industrial development, and became a popular holiday destination with many guest houses, camping parks and 'weekender' houses and shacks.
-The nearby early subdivisions of Waterport, Louisville, Findon, Ville St.Louis and Elliot Town are now all considered part of Port Elliot.
+The towns of the southern Fleurieu coast – Victor Harbor, Port Elliot, Middleton, and Goolwa – were spared any further commercial or industrial development, and became a popular holiday destination with many guest houses, camping parks, and "weekender" houses and shacks.

-The beaches of Port Elliot and Victor Harbour have been facing rising seas and more has to be done to stop this.